edgedb/edgedb/docs/ai/javascript.rst

 JavaScript
 ==========

-:edb-alt-title: EdgeDB AI's JavaScript package
+:edb-alt-title: Gel AI's JavaScript package

 ``@edgedb/ai`` offers a convenient wrapper around ``ext::ai``.
 Install it with npm or via your package manager of choice: